 VERIFY YOUR FOREST

-Companies using palm oil can now rely on highly accurate satellite imagery to monitor their No-Deforestation commitments
+Companies can now rely on highly accurate satellite imagery in their journey to curbe deforestation.

 WHO WE ARE

 The Starling team shares a vision for this unique forest monitoring service that combines cutting-edge technology and sharp market knowledge.

 Airbus is a pioneer in the space industry.
 They are responsible for tasking their imaging satellites, pre-processing the imagery and distributing the service worldwide.

 The Earthworm Foundation is a global non-profit organization.
 Their experts work between the boardroom and the field, helping to bring transformation in commodity supply chains, from the biggest brands to smaller producers.